A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London, Ontario

-If you are a new agent to real estate, the ability of the Brokerage to get you trained and then offer career accountability is critical indeed!
+If you are a new agent to real estate, the Brokerage’s ability to get you trained and then offer career accountability is critical indeed!
 Pre-licensing courses can vary tremendously in what they teach new agents to real estate.
-Many of those courses are, by their very nature, geared to help you with a licensing exam, so their value in the real world may not be that high.
+By their very nature, many of those courses are geared to help you with a licensing exam, so their value in the real world may not be that high.

 If the company uses a “mentor,” Be very careful that the mentors are of the quality you’d want to learn from and that the system is highly structured.
 The most critical step for new agents is what happens after the training is over?
 Is there a type of “career start” program geared to get you on the right track with what you are supposed to do?
 This is the hidden weakness of many companies in that many have plans for new people, but it is in their lack of follow-up systems where leadership and accountability are missing just when they’re needed most!

 Where’s the Leadership?